 - There are a number of screening programmes in place in the UK which aim to detect conditions before the person experiences symptoms and enables earlier treatment to prevent severe disease and increase survival.

 - All the screening programmes were suspended for at least 2-3 month from March 2020 due to the COVID-19 pandemic.
 Furthermore, it is possible that fewer people were willing to attend due to shielding and self-isolation once the services resumed.
 It is also possible that staff absences related to COVID-19 and/or backlogs could have impacted on the uptake rates.
 In general, uptake rates have not yet recovered to previous levels.
 The exception is for bowel cancer screening which is undertaken within the home.
-Uptake rates for bowel cancer have remained relatively constant, but increased during the COVID-19 pandemic and have continued to increase perhaps due to increased awareness of this specific cancer through the media.
+Uptake rates for bowel cancer were relatively unchanged prior the pandemic, but increased during the COVID-19 pandemic and have continued to increase perhaps due to increased awareness of this specific cancer through the media.

-- In the last 3.5 years, the percentage of women aged 20-49 years screened for cervical cancer in 2022 was marginally higher in Hull compared to England (68.2% versus 67.6%), although uptake was slightly lower in Hull compared to England among women aged 50-64 who had been screened in the last 5.5 years (73.4% versus 74.6%).
-The uptake had been around 72% among women aged 20-49 years and around 75% among women aged 50-64 years in Hull prior to the pandemic.
+- As at 31 March 2024, the percentage of women aged 20-49 years screened for cervical cancer in the last 3.5 years was the same in Hull as England (66.1%), although uptake was statistically significantly lower in Hull compared to England among women aged 50-64 who had been screened in the last 5.5 years (71.6% versus 74.3%).
+In Hull, the uptake had been around 72% among women aged 20-49 years (70% for England) and around 75% among women aged 50-64 years (76% for England) prior to the pandemic.
+Cervical cancer screening uptake rates differed significantly across Hull’s general practices ranging from 52% to 85% for women aged 25-49 years and from 63% to 82% for women aged 50-64 years.
+As at March 2024, 17,602 women aged 25-49 years who lived in Hull had not attended cervical cancer screening in the previous 3.5 years, and 6,674 women aged 50-64 years who lived in Hull had not attended cervical cancer screening in the previous 5.5 years.

 The Population Affected – Why Is It Important?